sanjiv576/Kotha_Khojau/README.md

 Customers are required to type in the required entries for successful registration, incorrect Information like contact numbers and email are detected and the credentials are stored safely in the database
+Login
+- The user shall be able to successfully login after registering if the correct username and password is given
+- Logging in would lead the user to the homepage of the application